-B. Proposed User Assisted Annotation Workflow
+B. User Assisted Curation Workflow

-To deal with unknown entities, we rely on the second component of our approach, which assists domain experts in extending the domain ontology with new concepts and relations.
 We provide an intuitive interface to assist domain experts, who we do not assume to have any prior knowledge and/or expertise in Semantic Web Technologies, in capturing domain knowledge, currently unavailable in the FNC ontology.
 Using our intuitive interface, domain experts are able to define new concepts for the instances of the Unknown class or associate such instances with existing classes in the ontology.
 The ontology is automatically updated to reflect these changes.
 By defining new classes or by associating unknown concepts to existing classes in the domain ontology, domain experts assist in disambiguating unknown concepts in the input data.
 The annotation component is then able to associate previously unknown terms to concepts in the domain ontology, thus establishing mappings and creating annotations.
-We describe this workflow in Figure 5.
+We describe this workflow in Figure 2(b).

 We demonstrate our approach with an instructive example.
-Figure 6 presents a sample ontology, which we call FileNamingConvention (FNC) ontology.
-This ontology, where different abbreviation schemes.
-Figure 6 shows the partial snapshot of FNC ontology, where different types of Migration Algorithm Names are represented.
-The same ontology also included few number of instances for some of the defined concepts.
-For example, "gom" is denoted as instance of the concept Gulf of Mexico, which in turn is a Place Name (not seen in Figure 6).
+Figure 3 presents a sample ontology, which we call FileNamingConvention (FNC) ontology.
+This ontology captures file-naming conventions in terms of abbreviations that users choose for their filenames, by denoting them as instances of classes, which abstract different abbreviation schemes.
+Figure 3 shows the partial snapshot of FNC ontology, where different types of Migration Algorithm Names are represented.
+The same ontology also included a few number of instances for some of the defined concepts.
+For example, "gom" is denoted as instance of the concept Gulf of Mexico, which in turn is a Place Name (not shown in Figure 3).

-Figure 6.
+Figure 3.
 File Naming Convention Ontology

-Let us assume for simplicity that we only have one record to annotate f1 (the sample filename in Figure 1), consisting of the set of attributes $S'{fI} = \{gom, sfld, poststack, saltmute, xl\}$ .
+Let us assume for simplicity that we only have one record to annotate: f1 (see Figure 1a), consisting of the set of attributes $S'{II} = \{gom, sfld, poststack, saltmute, xl\}$.
 By examining FileNamingConvention ontology we discover that "gom", "sfld", and "poststack" have exact matches in the domain ontology, while "xl" is Unknown.
-Figure 7 shows partial snapshot of the newly established annotations as reflected in the updated version of FileNamingConvention ontology.
-Since "xl" is unknown, there is no annotation for this attribute of f1.
-Assume however that a domain expert specifies "xl" as belonging to the Cross Line Slice concept in FileNamingConvention.
-Using our intuitive interface, the domain expert is able to specify this relationship, thereby updating the ontology with "xl" being removed from the Unknown concepts and now being properly defined under Cross Line Slice.
+Figure 4(a) shows partial snapshot of the newly established annotations as reflected in the updated version of FileNamingConvention ontology.
+Since "xl" is unknown, there is no annotation for this attribute of fl.
+Using our intuitive interface, a domain expert specifies "xl" as belonging to the Cross Line Slice concept in FileNamingConvention, thereby updating the ontology, as shown in Figure 4(b).